 Easy Uni on Rice RecipeRice bowls are easy to prepare at home - especially because their ingredients are so flexible.
 You can add pickled beets, daikon radish, or ginger.
 The addition of other seafood like lump crabmeat or ahi tuna is also welcome… Just don’t leave out the uni!

-Uni Pasta RecipeUni pasta is trending on restaurant menus right now, but it’s easy to recreate at home, and is ready in minutes.
+Uni Pasta RecipeUni pasta might sound fancy but is easy to make at home and ready in minutes.
 A thin pasta such as angel hair or thin spaghetti is ideal for the creamy uni butter sauce.
 The results are addictive - and very grammable.

 Uni Nigiri Sushi RecipeSure you could visit your favorite sushi counter, but making uni nigiri sushi is easy (and fun) at home.
 Impress your friends by a sushi dinner party, or treat yourself to a platter of homemade uni sushi when you don’t want to share.
 No judgement.
 Either way, you’ll love this recipe.